Mteixeira88/Clip-To-Cloud/README.md

 ### Never Lose a Clip

-Whenever you use Cmd+C all clips are stored so you can access them anytime, effortlessly.
+Whenever you use ⌘+C all clips are stored so you can access them anytime, effortlessly.

 <img alt="" src="/clipboard.jpg">

 ### Copy Once, Paste Everywhere

 Copy and paste clips at work, at home, and on the go.

 <img alt="" src="/selected.jpg">